onedata/onedata-documentation/docs/user-guide/web-file-browser.md

-The Web file browser is a graphical interface offering a broad spectrum of file management features, including basic file operations (e.g. filesystem navigation, file upload or download) and advanced capabilities, specific for Onedata (e.g. Quality of Service, data distribution management, dataset management).
+The Web file browser is a graphical interface offering a broad spectrum of file management features, including basic file operations (e.g. filesystem navigation, file upload or download) and advanced capabilities, specific for Onedata (e.g. Quality of Service, data distribution management, datasets & archives management).

 The file browser is always presented in the context of a single [space](spaces.md).
 It becomes available when the space is